sfc-gh-DShaw98/SageMaker-to-Snowflake-Batch-Inference-Lab/lab_instructions/phase1_setup.md

-# Phase 1: Model Development & SageMaker Integration
+# Phase 1: Model Development & SageMaker Integration - Setup

 This guide walks you through setting up your Snowflake environment and accessing AWS SageMaker for the first phase of the lab.